-The principal risks from our general insurance business arise from inaccurate pricing; fluctuations in timing, frequency and severity of claims compared to our expectations; inadequate reinsurance and inadequate reserving.
+The principal risks from our general insurance business are latent claims that could develop from the firm's legacy insurance contracts; inclusive of fluctuations in timing, frequency and severity of claims compared to our expectations.
 These risks are discussed in Note 5 of the financial statements.